Linux distribution: History

 The two oldest, still active distribution projects started in 1993.
 The SLS distribution was not well maintained, so in July 1993 a new SLS-based distribution, Slackware, was released by Patrick Volkerding.
-Also dissatisfied with SLS, Ian Murdock set to create a free distribution by founding Debian, first released in December 1993.
+Also dissatisfied with SLS, Ian Murdock set to create a free distribution by founding Debian in August 1993, with first public BETA released in January 1994 and first stable version in June 1996.

-Users were attracted to Linux distributions as alternatives to the DOS and Microsoft Windows operating systems on IBM PC compatible computers, Mac OS on the Apple Macintosh, and proprietary versions of Unix.
+Users were attracted to Linux distributions as alternatives to MS-DOS compatible operating systems, Windows, Classic Mac OS, and proprietary versions of Unix.
 Most early adopters were familiar with Unix from work or school.
 They embraced Linux distributions for their low (or absent) cost, and the availability of the source code for most or all of their software.

-As of 2017, Linux has become more popular in server and embedded-devices markets than the desktop market.
-It is used on over 50% of web servers; its current desktop market share is about 3.7%.
+As of 2025, Linux has become more popular in server and embedded devices markets than in the desktop market.
+It is used in approximately 64.5% of web servers; its current operating system market share is about 2.51%, and its desktop operating system market share is about 2.94%.